-In addition to a $2 million-plus enhancement of the Henderson Center, another improvement was the addition of eight suites to the sky deck of Joan C. Edwards Stadium, plus new bathrooms and other fan-friendly changes to that level of the pressbox, including a third elevator.
-This football season brings a new AstroTurf surface to Edwards Stadium, a $750,000 project.
+Another improvement was the addition of eight suites to the sky deck of Joan C. Edwards Stadium, plus new bathrooms and other fan-friendly changes to that level of the pressbox, including a third elevator.
+Prior to the 2015 season, a new $750,000 AstroTurf surface was also installed.

-In Hamrick’s six-plus years as the Marshall AD, the program’s facility growth and enhancement has been more than $42 million.
+In Hamrick’s seven years as the Marshall AD, the program’s facility growth and enhancement has been more than $42 million.

 Hamrick, 58 and a 1980 MU graduate, was named to the AD post on July 20, 2009.
 He wasted no time in reaching out to former Herd letter winners, alumni and friends of MU to build a consensus on what Thundering Herd supporters sought in the program.
 The response has been strong, as evidenced by Hamrick being named the 2017 M Club Member of the Year by the group’s board of directors.